puzzle/amm-techlab/content/en/docs/02.0/deploy-container-image.md

 weight: 220
 sectionnumber: 2.2
 description: >
-  This setion covers deploying a container image to OpenShift.
+  This section covers deploying a container image to OpenShift.
 ---

 ## Task {{% param sectionnumber %}}.2: Deploy a container image